Stop chasing more… bigger… busier. When you embrace simple living, you can be content with what you have. Here’s how to start.

 Is it better to live a simple life?

 That’s a fair question.
-A lot of this sounds hard, so you want to know if it’s worth it.
+This sounds hard, so you want to know if it’s worth it.
 Isn’t it better to just make life easier?
-And when you look at people who always have more, it seems like their life is pretty good.
+And when you look at people who always have more, it seems their life is pretty good.
 It’s easy to see the social media posts of other people’s vacations and new stuff and get jealous.
-But you don’t know the stress in their life and the real cost of all the things they have.
+But you don’t know the stress in their life and the real cost of everything they have.

 This question is something only you can answer.
 You get to pick what you want your life to be.
-Try some of the tips and ideas listed here and see where it takes you.
+Try some tips and ideas listed here and see where it takes you.

 A simple life might mean watching less TV to start baking your own bread.
 Or it could mean quitting baking bread because it drives you crazy and you finally have time to watch a little TV.
 It’s up to you.
 It’s your time, your life, and your definition of happiness.